H4HWV2011/msjarvis-public-docs/thesis/37-constitutional-principles-service.md

 > bash scripts/post-start.sh
 > ```
 >
-> `scripts/post-start.sh` connects legacy standalone containers (e.g., `msjarvis-pgdata-rescue`) to the compose project network (`msjarvis-rebuild_qualia-net`) and repairs any network drift introduced by bare `docker run` commands.
+> `scripts/post-start.sh` connects legacy standalone containers (e.g., `msallis-pgdata-rescue`) to the compose project network (`msallis-rebuild_qualia-net`) and repairs any network drift introduced by bare `docker run` commands.
 Without this step, the Guardian's `postgresql:5433` DNS will resolve to the wrong instance and `/health` will report `postgresql_gbim_connection: "error"`.
 >
 > Verify the sequence completed successfully:
 >